Setting up Super Simple Box Office

 Spaces taken – does this ticket represent multiple seats?
 In this example, each ticket represents 1 space taken

-Hide Standard Prices – indicate whether or not to display standard Full Price and Concessions for performances with this special ticket?
+Hide Standard Prices – indicate whether or not to display standard Full Price and Concessions for performances with this special ticket

 Tags – Restrict this ticket to users with the following tag(s)